Post Doctoral research in molecular biology open call, submit your CV to MG

 Post Doctoral research in bioinformatics open call, submit your CV to MG

 In 2018 Monika was awarded a prestigious Senior Research Fellowship by Cancer Research UK to fund her research on genome stability and its relevance to cancer.
 She joined Wadham College as a Lee Placito Fellow in medicine and an Associate Professor in Experimental Pathology.
+In 2022 Monika was awarded with Full Professoship in Molecular Medicine.
 More recently Monika stepped into translational research, bridging the knowledge of basic science with new drug development.
-She is an Academic founder, Senior scientific advisor and Non-executive Director of Kleidox Therapeutics, as well as Consultant in molecular medicine for Dark Blue Therapeutics.
+She is the Academic co-founder of Dark Blue Therapeutics.

 After her MSc in Biotechnology at the Federico II University in Naples, Adele moved to Barcelona and completed her PhD in Organic Chemistry under the supervision of Prof. Ramon Eritja.
 During this period, she was involved in several project regarding the study of modified sRNAs on RNAi pathway and antisense technology.
 Thanks to her keen interest about ncRNAs, Adele joined the Gullerova team in November 2018 to investigate the structure and role of sRNAs in DNA damage response.
 In her free time, Adele loves playing mandolin and drums.